LauriTahvanainen/GambleBoard/README.md

 2. (NOTICE: The node documentation tells you to do it this way, but when you install PostgreSQL, it creates a default databasecluster.
 You could use that and run `createdb graph-node` on that skipping the first two commands.
 Commands should also be given as the user: postgres) PostgreSQL: In the folder where you want to save the database run `initdb -D .postgres` followed by `pg_ctl -D .postgres -l logfile start` and `createdb graph-node`.
 This starts the PostgreSQL service that listens on port 5432 and initializes a PostgreSQL database named graph-node
 3. If using Ubuntu, you may need to install additional packages:
    - `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
-4. Install dependencies: `yarn`
-5. Generate mapping code from the contract ABI and the definitions in the subgraph.yaml file: `yarn codegen`
-6. clone https://github.com/graphprotocol/graph-node to own folder, and run `cargo build` in the folder.
+4. clone https://github.com/graphprotocol/graph-node to own folder, and run `cargo build` in the folder.
 Some depencencies might need to be installed.
-7. In the graph-node folder run:
+5. In the graph-node folder run:

 ```
 cargo run -p graph-node --release --